-For relatively invasive upper gastrointestinal endoscopy procedures, such as an endoscopic retrograde cholangiopancreatography (ERCP), and also lower gastrointestinal endoscopy procedures, anesthesia is routinely used to reduce patient anxiety.
+For relatively invasive upper gastrointestinal endoscopy procedures, such as an endoscopic submucosal dissection (ESD), intravenous anesthesia is routinely used to reduce patient anxiety.
 However, with the use of intravenous anesthesia, even at mild to moderate depth of anesthesia, there is always a risk of upper airway obstruction due to a relaxation of the upper airway muscles.
-"Guidelines on sedation in endoscopic practice" report on respiratory depression during an ERCP, and how it relates to sedation. ^[1,2] It has been reported that the frequently used deep sedation method of 4 to 5 mg of midazolam and 70 to 100 mg of pethidine hydrochloride during an ERCP, is associated with the occurrence of respiratory depression at rates as high as 85%. ^[3]
+"Guidelines on sedation in endoscopic practice" report on respiratory depression during an ESD, and how it relates to sedation.
+[1,2] It has been reported that the frequently used intravenous anesthesia method of 4 to 5 mg of midazolam and 70 to 100 mg of pethidine hydrochloride during an ESD is associated with the occurrence of respiratory depression at rates as high as 85%.
+[3]

-Interestingly, it has been reported that respiratory complications that occur during intravenous sedation have a higher risk of hypercapnia than hypoxemia.
+Interestingly, it has been reported that respiratory complications that occur during intravenous anesthesia have a higher risk of hypercapnia than hypoxemia.
 [1,4-7]

-Moreover, when low-flow oxygen is administered through a nasal cannula, the apparent percutaneous oxygen saturation value is maintained at a normal concentration; however, hypoventilation is sustained, which may result in impaired exhalation.
-The conditions of a gradual CO2 accumulation, and also CO2 concentrations maintained at 60 mm Hg or higher, are risk factors for secondary circulatory abnormalities such as an abnormal increase in blood pressure, tachycardia, and arrhythmia.
+Moreover, when low-flow oxygen is administered through a nasal cannula, the apparent percutaneous oxygen saturation value is maintained at a normal concentration, however hypoventilation is sustained, which may result in impaired exhalation.
+The conditions of a gradual CO2 accumulation, and also CO2 concentrations maintained at 60 mmHg or higher, are risk factors for secondary circulatory abnormalities such as an abnormal increase in blood pressure, tachycardia, and arrhythmia.
+In addition, patients treated for ESD often have chronic obstructive pulmonary disease (COPD), which can lead to significant carbon dioxide accumulation depending on the severity of COPD.